SebastianGlavind/Probabilistic_modeling_and_analysis/README.md

 ### Toolboxes

 - [Dynamic linear modeling tools (DLMtools)](https://github.com/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/State-space-models/DLMtools.py).
-The Python toolbox collects the methods and algorithms used in the tutorials, and this [notebook](https://github.com/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/State-space-models/SSMs_linearGaussian_Ex_MassSpringSys_testTB.ipynb) shows how we can use the toolbox to solve one of the examples in my tutorial on [Linear Gaussian state space models and Kalman filters](https://nbviewer.jupyter.org/github/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/State-space-models/SSMs_linearGaussian_Ex_MassSpringSys.ipynb).
+The Python toolbox collects the methods and algorithms used in the tutorials.
+Furthermore, this [notebook](https://github.com/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/State-space-models/SSMs_linearGaussian_Ex_MassSpringSys_testTB.ipynb) shows how we can use the toolbox to solve one of the examples in my tutorial on [Linear Gaussian state space models and Kalman filters](https://nbviewer.jupyter.org/github/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/State-space-models/SSMs_linearGaussian_Ex_MassSpringSys.ipynb), and this [notebook](https://github.com/SebastianGlavind/Probabilistic_modeling_and_analysis/blob/main/State-space-models/SSMs_linearGaussian_Ex6_5.ipynb) shows how to solve an example from Shumway & Stoffer (2017).

 ### Tutorials